Local weather forecast

-Local five-day weather forecasts are available for 5000 locations around the UK, covering population centres, sporting venues and tourist attractions.
+Local five-day weather forecasts are available for around 7000 locations around the UK, covering population centres, sporting venues and tourist attractions.
 This page provides links to Met Office local weather forecasts along with details on how they are created.

 Use the Met Office weather forecast page to find your local five-day weather forecast.
 Simply enter your town, city, region, first half of a UK postcode or mountain area into the search box.
 You will then be given the option to choose from a range of locations near you.

 Local forecasts (or site-specific forecasts) are regularly updated and make use of a range of weather models run on the Met Office supercomputer.
 They use a "best data" approach, whereby the most recent highest resolution model is used at any given forecast lead time.

 Forecasts are updated hourly to include the most recent nowcast and any recently updated forecast models.
 This means that at any time, the most recent model data is available.